tom-leamon/design-patterns-JS/docs.md

 ```

 ### Visitor
-separates an algorithm from an object structure by moving the hierarchy of methods into one object.
+Separates an algorithm from an object structure by moving the hierarchy of methods into one object.
 ##### visitor_es6.js
 ```Javascript
 function bonusVisitor(employee) {